visulima/visulima/packages/connect/bench/README.md

 wrk -t12 -c400 -d30s http://localhost:3000/user/123
 ```

 > Remember, this benchmark is for reference only and by no means says that one is better than the others.
-The slowest part of the app is still the application code itself, not the library.
+The slowest part of the app is still the app code itself, not the library.

 ## How-to